How to Start a Blog That Makes Money Using WordPress (Step by Step)

 Once input your basic information, select your options, and hit the purchase button, you are ready to start using your Bluehost account.
 Congrats!

-Step 2: Add Your Domain to the Hosting Plan
+Step 2: Add Your Domain Name To Your Hosting Plan

 Now, you can actually buy your domain name directly through Bluehost when you purchase your hosting plan.
 This is a pretty ideal way to go.